2023 Tata Open Maharashtra

 The 2023 Maharashtra Open (branded as the Tata Open Maharashtra for sponsorship reasons) was a professional men's tennis tournament played on outdoor hard courts in Pune at the Mhalunge Balewadi Tennis Complex.
 It was the 27th edition of the Association of Tennis Professionals (ATP)'s 250 event, the only ATP tournament played in India, and was held from 2 January to 7 January 2023.

-Unseeded Tallon Griekspoor won the singles title.
+Tallon Griekspoor of Netherlands was the title holder in singles, and Belgium’s Sander Gillé and Joran Vliegen were the holders in doubles in 2023.